gitlab-r-packages-mirror/psyverse/README.md

 manipulated.
 Therefore, developing one ‘final’ authoritative list or taxonomy is not feasible or even desirable.
 At the same time, it is important that people clearly communicate their ‘study-specific taxonomy’.
 The `psyverse` package makes it possible to combine these two goals.

 For more background information on the concept underlying the Decentralized Construct Taxonomies, see the reasoning set out in Peters & Crutzen (2017a, 2017b) and Crutzen & Peters (2018).
 In brief, in those papers the following premises are postulated:

 - Psychological constructs do not exist as such, but instead are useful metaphors that enable communication about, and measurement and manipulation of, aspects of the human psychology.
-  - These constructs have verying degrees of specificity and levels of aggregation, and are therefore often represented in theories as influencing or causing one another.
+- These constructs have varying degrees of specificity and levels of aggregation, and are therefore often represented in theories as influencing or causing one another.

 From these premises it follows that is is not feasible (or desirable) to develop one ‘final’ taxonomy of psychological constructs or of